Kanye West’s Twitter, Instagram locked over offensive posts

 Kanye West’s Twitter and Instagram accounts have been locked because of posts by the rapper, now known legally as Ye, that were widely deemed antisemitic.

-A Twitter spokesperson said Sunday that Ye posted a message that violated its policies.
+Spokespersons for Twitter and Instagram parent Meta said Sunday that Ye posted messages that violated their policies.

 In a tweet sent late Saturday, Ye said he would soon go “death con 3 on JEWISH PEOPLE,” according to internet archive records.
 That’s an apparent reference to the U.S. military readiness condition scale known as DEFCON.